-Born and raised in the North-West of England, I now live in Aotearoa amongst the Kiwis.
+Born and raised in the North-West of England, I now live in Auckland, Aotearoa

 I graduated from the Iowa Writers' Workshop, then became a Historian for 20 years, teaching History at several schools and universities in the UK, USA and New Zealand.
 Recently, I completed the circle by returning to my love of writing, and here I am.
 I write flash fiction, short stories, screenplays and novels.
 I also run workshops for any age group to get people fired up about writing and to give them a toolbox to improve their skills.